 Gabriel Rinaldi was born in the Black Forest in 1997 and grew up between Swabian province and Italian Mediterranean.
 Always passionate about journalism, he started his career at the Schwäbische Zeitung at the age of 16, covering local happenings in the rural town of Trossingen.
 After graduating from high school, Gabriel studied Political Sciences and Sociology at the Humboldt University of Berlin and King's College London.
 Subsequently, he pursued a double degree in International Affairs and Economics at the Hertie School, Berlin, and Bocconi University, Milan, as a Heinrich-Böll-Foundation and Germany Integration Foundation scholar.
 Furthermore, he completed an executive course at the University of Chicago and a journalistic traineeship at the Catholic Journalism School ifp in Munich.

 During his time at university, he gained leadership experience by co-leading UnAufgefordert, one of Germany's most influential student newspapers.
 Apart from that, Gabriel volunteers for various non-profit social or education projects such as Aelius Förderwerk, Jugendpresse Deutschland, and Landeszentrale für politische Bildung Baden-Württemberg to contribute his vast expertise in media and communications as an instructor and mentor.
 He also was involved in research on digitalisation in public administration as a research assistant at the Hertie School.

 Besides German politics, Gabriel is interested in international affairs and public policy more broadly.
 He is intrigued by the impact of emerging technologies on policy and society, particularly cybersecurity, artificial intelligence, and the metaverse.
 He is an Italian and German native speaker and fluent in English and French.
-During his free time, he passionately follows his favorite football team, Genoa CFC.
+During his spare time, he passionately follows his favorite football team, Genoa CFC.

-Feel free to connect on LinkedIn and Twitter or book a virtual coffee break here.
+Feel free to connect on LinkedIn and Twitter/X or book a virtual coffee break here.

 During his career, Gabriel Rinaldi collaborated with a number of media outlets and contributed with articles, op-eds, interviews, reportages, features, data-driven stories, and background research.
 So far, he has worked for: